fedimod/fires/components/conformance/README.md

 Contributions are welcome!
 When adding new tests:

-1. Place tests in the appropriate category directory for selective execution
+1. Place tests in the appropriate suite directory for selective execution
 2. Follow existing test structure and naming conventions
 3. Document any new command-line options
 4. Update this README with examples
-5. Ensure tests work in both npm and Docker environments
+5. Ensure tests work in Docker environments

 ## License